arnvidhr/element-js/README.md

 This small library can overthrow mountains, as we found out during our project.
 However, I cannot make the original version of the library public, which is why I decided to create a second generation version of it in the form of open source.

 In sum, it is one file, one base class on which the entire Web project is built.

+P.S.

+I want this library to be available to everyone, both commercial and non-commercial entities.
+This is an approach to Front-end programming from a slightly different, more human and easier-to-understand perspective for a person or a programmer.